-During any period beginning on or after 1st October 2015 while the premises are occupied under a tenancy (or licence), the landlord must ensure that a smoke alarm is equipped on each storey of the premises on which there is a room used wholly or partly as living accommodation.
+The landlord must ensure that a smoke alarm is equipped on each storey of the premises where a room is used wholly or partly as living accommodation.
 A smoke alarm must be provided in working order on each storey.

 Carbon Monoxide Alarms

-During any period beginning on or after 1st October 2015 when the premises are occupied under a tenancy or a licence, a carbon monoxide alarm must be provided by the landlord in any room in premises which is used wholly or partly as living accommodation which contains a solid fuel burning combustion appliance.
+A carbon monoxide alarm must be provided by the landlord in any room in premises wholly or partly as living accommodation and contains a solid fuel burning combustion appliance.
 This applies to any kind of wood burning stove or open coal fire.